 Angela Edmonds had her first solo show of drawings in 1989 at Moor Park Mansion in Hertfordshire.

 Her earlier career was predominantly focussed on figurative mixed media drawing, mainly of urban and rural landscapes drawn on site.These were informed by many years of life drawing and tuition from artists such as Miles Richmond who worked alongside David Bomberg.
-For three years she was commissioned to work on site to create a series of drawings of The Harlequin Shopping Centre (now Intu) during its development.
+For three years she was commissioned to work on site to create a series of drawings of The Harlequin Shopping Centre (now Intu), during its development.
+Her prizewinning drawings have been widely exhibited in many Public and Private Galleries.

 All works copyright Angela Edmonds / DACS all rights reserved 2013